 The view upon the (digital) technology of the archive as an engulfing force that determines not only what is written but also what is read may however be critiqued.
-As pointed to at the beginning of this paper it is possible to give up the wish to control the technology and thereby allowing for a different approach to the question.
+As remarked at the beginning of this paper, it is possible to give up the wish to control the technology and thereby allowing for a different approach to the question.
 Metaphorically speaking one should allow the archive to structure itself and in an act of reading, allow it to continuously restructure itself.
 It is in the wish to make the archive resemble the real that the archive that writes itself really becomes a problem.
-To further develop these thoughts the flat ontology of new materialism may actually become useful.
+To further develop these thoughts, the flat ontology of new materialism may actually become useful.
 Moving from recording the minute interactions in a process of musical composition, by way of documenting several instances of musical works, and on to connecting different art forms may yield new, and important, insights.
 Or, as put by Giuliana Bruno:

 After all, we should consider that art, architecture, fashion, design, film, and the body all share a deep engagement with the world of objects and their superficial matters, including such things as the materials of the canvas, the wall, and the screen.
 If materiality defines an art practice it can also act as a connective thread between separate art forms, creating a productive exchange.
 We cannot disregard the ways in which contemporary artists are engaged in this connective mode of investigating material practice, incorporating different material formations in a productive dialogue, on the surface tension of media.
 (Apter et al., 2016, p.
 15)

-The thinking about archiving musical materiality within the framework of Repetition Repeats all other Repetitions gave rise to the possibility of rethinking the concept of the musical work.
+The thinking about archiving musical materiality within the framework of Repetition repeats all other repetitions gave rise to the possibility of rethinking the concept of the musical work.
 It is perhaps obvious, but nevertheless necessary to point out here, that the concept of the musical work also will shape the idea of what materiality in music consist of.
 If the work is defined by its continuously changing artistic, social and political interactions through the work’s interrelations between other works, and its own contents, chances are that its dynamic properties are seen as essential.
-An open work definition and a multidimensional system for storing the data of the work was one of the aims that grew out of Repetition Repeats all other Repetitions.
+An open work definition and a multidimensional system for storing the data of the work was one of the aims that grew out of Repetition repeats all other repetitions.